Hydrospheredata/hydro-serving/docs/src/main/paradox/how-to/develop-runtimes.md

 ## Implement Service

 Now that we have everything set up, let's actually implement a runtime.
-Create `runtime.py` file and put there the following code:
+Create a `runtime.py` file and put in the following code:

 Python
 :   @@snip[runtime.py](snippets/python/develop-runtime/runtime.py)

 Let's quickly review what we have here. `RuntimeManager` simply manages our service, i.e. starts it, stops it, and holds all necessary data. `RuntimeService` is a service that actually implements `Predict(PredictRequest)` RPC function.

 The model will be stored inside the `/model` directory in the docker container.
-The structure of `/model` is following:
+The structure of `/model` is a follows:

 ```sh
 model